cs186-fa12/fa12/hw3/README.md

 * `BufferUnpinned()` in `freelist.c`
   This is called when a buffer's reference count reaches zero -- i.e., the buffer was previously pinned (in use), but it is now unused (and hence a candidate for replacement).
 * `StrategyInitialize()` in `freelist.c`: This is called to initialize any shared-memory data structures used by the replacement policy.
-`PinBuffer()` and `PinBuffer_Locked()` in `bufmgr.c`: These functions are called to pin a buffer (i.e., to increase its refcount by one).
-Note that refcount variable in the code base is what we commonly call pin count.
+* `PinBuffer()` and `PinBuffer_Locked()` in `bufmgr.c`: These functions are called to pin a buffer (i.e., to increase its refcount by one).
+Note that the *refcount* variable in the code is actually what we call *pin_count* in the class.
 The clock reference counter variable is named usage_counter.
 If the refcount variable is non-zero, it indicates the page is being used and the page should NOT be a candidate for replacement.

-In the source code, we placed some **CS186** and **TODO** comments to help you finish the task.
+We placed some **CS186** and **TODO** comments to help you finish the task.
 It may take you some time to digest the code.
 Be patient and strategic.

-When you are done working with the source, you need to rebuild and install your modified version of PostgreSQL:

-    cd postgres-8.4.2/
-    make
-    make install

-This step only takes about 1-2 minutes, since only a fraction of the postgresql code needs to rebuild.
-Work with the error messages if the build fails.
-Even if it compiles, make sure to check the compiler messages for any unexpected warnings.
-Note that you will have to restart the server for your changes to take effect.

 ## Buffer Replacement Algorithms

-You will need to implement three buffer replacement policies: LRU, MRU and 2Q.
+You need to implement three buffer replacement policies: LRU, MRU and 2Q.
 The details of LRU and MRU can be found in lecture notes and the textbook.
 A description of the 2Q algorithm is given below.
-Note that a buffer page a candidate for any buffer replament algorithm until it has been unpinned (i.e., ref_count turns from one to zero).
+Note that a buffer page is not a candidate for any buffer replament algorithm until it has been unpinned (i.e., ref_count turns to zero).
 You never consider replacing a pinned buffer page.

 ### The 2Q Buffer Replacement Algorithm